vanhoangkha/000062-EKSCICD/content/2-Prerequiste/2.3-Kubernetestools/_index.md

 ![Install Kubernetes Tool](/images/2-Prerequiste/2.3-Kubernetestools/0002-kubernetestools.png)

-3. Copy and Paste the command below into **Terminal of Cloud9 Workspace** to install tools that support text processing on the command line.
+3. Copy and Paste the command below into **Terminal of Cloud9 Workspace** to install tools to support text processing on the command line.

 ```
 sudo yum -y install jq gettext bash-completion moreutils